Ladies-Storm-Hackathons/GHC-Scholarships/README.md

 # GHC-Scholarships

-Comprehensive list of student scholarships for the Grace Hopper Conference in Octover 2015.
+Comprehensive list of student scholarships for the Grace Hopper Conference in October 2015.

 To add to this, send a pull request or email freialisa@gmail.com.
 This list aims to cover all relevant scholarships, even if they  apply to specific sub groups (LGBTQ, specific country, etc) to enable as many students to attend GHC as possible!